mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.render.Endpoint.sample_wavelengths(self, si, sample, active=True)

-        Importance sample a set of wavelengths proportional to the sensitivity/emission spectrum.
+        Importance sample a set of wavelengths according to the endpoint's sensitivity/emission spectrum.

+        This function takes a uniformly distributed 1D sample and generates a sample that is approximately distributed according to the endpoint's spectral sensitivity/emission profile.

+        For this, the input 1D sample is first replicated into ``Spectrum::Size`` separate samples using simple arithmetic
+        tranformations (see math::sample_shifted()), which can be interpreted as a type of Quasi-Monte-Carlo integration scheme.
+Following this, a standard technique (e.g. inverse transform sampling) is used to find the corresponding wavelengths.
 Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the wavelengths.

-        In RGB and monochromatic modes, since no wavelengths need to be sampled, this simply returns the value of the spectrum (pdf = 1).
+        This function should not be called in RGB or monochromatic modes.

         Parameter ``si`` (:py:obj:`mitsuba.render.SurfaceInteraction`):
-            Surface interaction, used to condition on the spatial dimensions in case of a spatially-varying spectrum.
-In that case, at least the `uv` field must be correctly filled.
+            In the case of a spatially-varying spectral sensitivity/emission profile, this parameter conditions sampling on a specific spatial position.
+The ``si.uv`` field must be specified in this case.

         Parameter ``sample`` (float):
-            A uniformly distributed 1D value that is used to sample the spectral dimension of the emission profile.
+            A 1D uniformly distributed random variate

         Parameter ``active`` (bool):
             Mask to specify active lanes.